mraggi/sismos/README.md

 ## Usage

 You need a matrix in a space separated file.
 For example, say your matrix is in a file called `matrix.txt`.
-Then you could do:
+Then just run in a terminal:

 ```bash
 python sismos.py matrix.txt
 ```

 to use the default settings.

+### Help
 The full set of options are described below.
 See [the bottom of the README](#example-usage) for an example.

 ```txt
 usage: sismos.py [-h] [-t TIME] [-e ERROR] [-n NUM_RESTARTS] [-p POP_SIZE]